The Manchester School

 - George Bratsiotis (University of Manchester)

-- Eyal Winter (The Hebrew University of Jerusalem)
+- Eyal Winter (The Hebrew University of Jerusalem and University of Leicester)

 The Manchester School Editorial Office is based at Wiley-Blackwell in Oxford.